 Anti-dilution Adjustments.
 If the number of issued and outstanding Class A ordinary shares is increased by a capitalization or share dividend payable in our Class A ordinary shares, or by a split-up of our Class A ordinary shares or other similar event, then, on the effective date of such capitalization or share dividend, split-up or similar event, the number of our Class A ordinary shares issuable on exercise of each warrant will be increased in proportion to such increase in the issued and outstanding Class A ordinary shares.
-A rights offering made to all or substantially all holders of our Class A ordinary shares to purchase our Class A ordinary shares at a price less than the "historical fair market value" (as defined below) will be deemed a share dividend of a number of our Class A ordinary shares equal to the product of (1) the number of our Class A ordinary shares actually sold in such rights offering (or issuable under any other equity securities sold in such rights offering and (y) the historical fair market value.
-For these purposes, (1) if the rights offering is for securities convertible into or exercisable for our Class A ordinary shares, there will be taken into account any consideration received for such rights, as well as any additional amount payable upon exercise or conversion and (2) "historical fair market value" means the volume weighted average price of our Class A ordinary shares during the 10 trading day period ending on the trading day prior to the first date on which our Class A ordinary shares trade on the applicable exchange or in the applicable market, regular way, without the right to receive such rights.
+A rights offering made to all or substantially all holders of our Class A ordinary shares entitling holders to purchase our Class A ordinary shares at a price less than the "historical fair market value" (as defined below) will be deemed a share dividend of a number of our Class A ordinary shares equal to the product of (1) the number of our Class A ordinary shares actually sold in such rights offering (or issuable under any other equity securities sold in such rights offering that are convertible into or exercisable for our Class A ordinary shares) and (2) one minus the quotient of (x) the price per Class A ordinary share paid in such rights offering and (y) the historical fair market value.
+For these purposes, (1) if the rights offering is for securities convertible into or exercisable for our Class A ordinary shares, in determining the price payable for our Class A ordinary shares, there will be taken into account any consideration received for such rights, as well as any additional amount payable upon exercise or conversion and (2) "historical fair market value" means the volume weighted average price of our Class A ordinary shares during the 10 trading day period ending on the trading day prior to the first date on which our Class A ordinary shares trade on the applicable exchange or in the applicable market, regular way, without the right to receive such rights.

-In addition, if we, at any time while the public warrants are outstanding and unexpired, pay to all or substantially all of the holders of our Class A ordinary shares a dividend or make a distribution in cash, securities or other assets to the holders of our Class A ordinary shares on account of such Class A ordinary shares (or other securities into which the public warrants are convertible), other than (a) as described above, or (b) any cash dividends or cash distributions which, when combined on a per share basis with all other cash dividends and cash distributions paid on our Class A ordinary shares during the 365-day period ending on the date of declaration of such dividend or distribution does not exceed \$0.50 (as adjusted for share sub-divisions, share dividends, rights issuances, consolidations, recognizations, recapitalizations and other similar transactions) but only with respect to the amount of the aggregate cash dividends or cash distributions equal to or less than \$0.50 per share, then the warrant exercise price will be decreased, effective immediately after the effective date of such event, by the amount of cash and/or the fair market value of any securities or other assets paid on each Class A ordinary share in respect of such event.
+In addition, if we, at any time while the public warrants are outstanding and unexpired, pay to all or substantially all of the holders of our Class A ordinary shares a dividend or make a distribution in cash, securities or other assets to the holders of our Class A ordinary shares on account of such Class A ordinary shares (or other securities into which the public warrants are convertible), other than (a) as described above, or (b) any cash dividends or cash distributions which, when combined on a per share basis with all other cash dividends and cash distributions paid on our Class A ordinary shares during the 365-day period ending on the date of declaration of such dividend or distribution does not exceed \$0.50 (as adjusted for share sub-divisions, share dividends, rights issuances, consolidations, recapitalizations and other similar transactions) but only with respect to the amount of the aggregate cash dividends or cash distributions equal to or less than \$0.50 per share, then the warrant exercise price will be decreased, effective immediately after the effective date of such event, by the amount of cash and/or the fair market value of any securities or other assets paid on each Class A ordinary share in respect of such event.